Sawtaytoes/Redux-Observable-Backend/README.md

 ## Why Redux?

+Message-Oriented Programming

-Because the action syntax rocks.
-Also, this README is incomplete.
+Because the action syntax provides a lot of useful features.
+Also, **this README is incomplete**.